apehex/tokun/articles/unicode.md

 - and exit the composite embedding layer as a tensor of shape `(B, S / T, T * C) = (128, 256, 4608)`

 The LLM would process the input as a sequence of 256 embeddings, each representing 16 characters.
 And each of these embeddings is actually made from the concatenation of 64 byte embeddings.

+This layer can then be trained and the embeddings for each byte can be adjusted by the model.
+It allows the model to set an independent meaning to each byte, contrary to the two schemes in the sections above.

-Now the LLM knows the composition of each token and can natively perform calculations, create and understand "out-of-vocabulary" words, etc.
+Now the LLM knows the composition of each token.
+It can natively perform calculations, create and understand neologisms, etc.

 ## Comparison With Tokenization